Grant INITIATIVES

 educator grants and professional development

-Grants to Educators and Professional Development funds have now been awarded for 2022-2023.
-Applications will open again in late summer.
+Applications for Grants to Educators and Professional Development funds are now open for 2024-2025.

 Grants to